soveshika/adviseros/README.md

 ## 📌 Overview

+📖 See [EXPLANATION.md](EXPLANATION.md) for how this works and what's still stubbed.

 AdviserOS is a full-stack SaaS-style platform that automates the financial advisory workflow.
 It collects client data through a guided onboarding process, runs an AI analysis of the client's financial situation, and generates a professional PDF suitability report — all in one seamless experience.

 Built as a real-world portfolio project in collaboration with an active UK financial adviser, this platform reflects genuine industry requirements rather than a toy demo.